Stylez G. White: Minnesota Vikings

 On August 22, 2011, White signed with the Minnesota Vikings.
 He was released on September 2, 2011.

 Virginia Destroyers

 White was signed by the Virginia Destroyers of the United Football League on October 12, 2011.
+He played for the Destroyers from 2011 to 2012.

 Personal life

 On December 15, 2008, it was revealed that the Hillsborough County Circuit Court had approved White's request to legally change his name from Gregory Alphonso White Jr. to Stylez G. White.
 According to White, the inspiration for the change came from a character in the 1985 Michael J. Fox film Teen Wolf.

+At the start of the 2022 NFL season, White began writing a weekly column covering the Buccaneers for the St. Pete Catalyst.
+He returned for a second year of coverage in 2023.

+White has also been the general manager for a sports bar in the Tampa area.
+Before then, he had a quick run with WaWa gas stations and World of Beer.